 During this time, pregnant women need essential micronutrients, including folic acid for neural tube development, iron for oxygen transport and red blood cell formation, calcium, and vitamin A and vitamin D to control maternal blood pressure, ensure healthy bone development for the baby, prevent pre-eclampsia and low birthweight, and promote eyesight and strong immune system function.

-Unfortunately, too many women in the developing world lack access to these basic micronutrients and are at risk of dying during childbirth and delivering low-birthweight babies who are, in turn, at risk for having poor health and dying before the age of five.
+Unfortunately, too many women in low-and-middle-income countries (LMIC) lack access to these basic micronutrients and are at risk of dying during childbirth and delivering low-birthweight babies who are, in turn, at risk for having poor health and dying before the age of five.
 This is Stage One of the significant “missed opportunity” of which Bill Gates spoke.

-Currently, the World Health Organization only recommends iron and folic acid supplementation in developing countries, while national guidelines in the U.S., Canada and Europe recommend that all pregnant and lactating women take multiple micronutrient supplements (MMS).
+Currently, the World Health Organization only recommends iron and folic acid supplementation in LMIC, while national guidelines in the U.S., Canada and Europe recommend that all pregnant and lactating women take the full suite of supplements containing 15 essential micronutrients.

 Research has shown that prenatal vitamins are found to be particularly effective in preventing adverse outcomes in anemic women – a finding which is particularly important for women in countries like India and Bangladesh where more than half are anemic, and birth complications are common – and where access to prenatal vitamins is virtually non-existent.